peter-sushko/ninigrams/README.md

 ### How We Built It
 - Created a shared GitHub repository to collaborate on the codebase in `main.tsx`.
 - Coded the game using TypeScript and integrated Reddit’s Devvit platform through its public API.
-- Used puzzles from nonograms.org and rendered them into a custom JSON format.
+- Created illustrations ourselves and rendered them into a custom JSON format.
 - Launched Ninigrams on our subreddit, [r/ninigrams](https://www.reddit.com/r/ninigrams).
 - Uploaded a submission video to [Youtube](https://youtu.be/gJL2Ccg1wi8?si=QcdXvpYidvHXDaGK) to showcase our project.